Fragments

 Show Me Heaven

-smoke stained ceilings boil in the bag recession
+smoke stained ceilings in a boil in the bag recession

 Next